NicoLaval/psg-desktop/README.md

 ## Example configuration files

-For a quick start, after building app, you can directly copy configuration files setted in the `psg-desktop-data` folder to `D:/psg-desktop-data` folder and launch the app.
+Example configuration files are setted in the `psg-desktop-data` folder.